UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-javascript-server-side.md

 ---
-title: JavaScript Standard Integration
+title: Server-Side Integration Guide for JavaScript
-sidebar_label: JavaScript Standard
+sidebar_label: Server-Side Integration, JavaScript
-pagination_label: JavaScript Standard Integration Guide
+pagination_label: Server-Side Integration Guide for JavaScript
 description: Information for publishers covering standard web integration scenarios that use the UID2 SDK for JavaScript and requires token to be generated on the server side and passed to the publishers' web pages.
 hide_table_of_contents: false
 sidebar_position: 02